 Level of Service Measurements and Targets Council's intended Level of Service is to: Be responsive to community expectations over the roading network and requests for service Performance measure ( mandatory) Response to service requests The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the time frame specified in the Long Term Plan.
 Results will be presented as the median.
 Note: Council measures resolution as well as initial attendance in response to such requests.
 How we will measure Contractor and Council records of requests for service.
 Specified standard: a.
 After-hours callouts - 95% responded to within 12 hours b.
 Working hours callouts - 95% responded to within 6 hours c.
 Resolution - 85% of all callouts resolved (i.e. completed) within one month of the request. d.
 Specific reference to callouts relating to potholes 2019/20 results: a.
 After-hours callouts - 61% b.
 Working hours callouts - 84% c.
 Resolution - 66% d.
-Requests concerning potholes - 85% Years 1-3 (a) Years 4-10 (a) After-hours callouts - achieve the specified standard.
-Years 1-3 (b) Warking hours collected as a big to choose offer a standard Years 4-10 (b) Working hours callouts - achieve the specified standard Years 1-3 (c) Resolution - achieve the specified standard Years 4-10 (c) Resolution - achieve the specified Standard Years 1-3 (d) Requests concerning potholes - achieve the specified standard Years 4-10 (d) requests concerning pornoies - achieve the specified standard
+Requests concerning potholes - 85% Years 1-3 (a) After-hours callouts - achieve the specified standard.
+Years 4-10 (a) Atter-flours callouts - achieve the specified standard.
+Years 1-3 (b) Working hours callouts - achieve the specified standard Years 4-10 (b) working hours callouts - achieve the specified standard Years 1-3 (c) Years 4-10 (c) Resolution - achieve the specified standard Years 1-3 (d) Requests concerning potholes - achieve the specified standard Years 4-10 (d) Requests concerning portioles - achieve the specified standard